Home / Know Your Rights / Georgia

 Can my Georgia HOA fine me for something not in the CC&Rs?

-No. Under O.C.G.A. §44-3-223 and the Georgia Property Owners' Association Act, HOA fines must be expressly authorized by the governing documents.
-If your HOA fined you for a violation not covered in the declaration, bylaws, or rules — or charged an amount not authorized in a fine schedule — the fine is not properly authorized under Georgia law.
+No. Under O.C.G.A. §44-3-223, HOA fines must be expressly authorized by the governing documents.
+If your HOA fined you for a violation not covered in the declaration, bylaws, or rules — or at an amount not authorized in the fine schedule — the fine has no legal basis.
 Review the governing document provision cited in your fine notice and compare it to the actual text of your CC&Rs.
+If the violation is not listed, or the amount exceeds the schedule, cite §44-3-223 in your dispute letter.

 📋Free: Get our 7-Step HOA Dispute Checklist